 I spent my last day in Sarajevo walking around enjoying the beautiful city.
-In the late afternoon I had a hamam at Isa Beg Hamam Hotel in the Bistrik neighborhood.
-The invigorating process was different from Turkish hamams previously experienced.
+In the late afternoon I had a hamam at Isa Begov Hamam Hotel in Bistrik.
+The process was different from hamams previously experienced in Turkey.

-The hamam had a large Jacuzzi and steam room divided by a warm stone sitting area.
+The hamam had a Jacuzzi and steam room divided by a warm stone sitting area.
 Before the bath process began, I loosened up by moving back and forth between the Jacuzzi and steam room.
-There was no göbek taşı – a central, raised marble platform above the heating source or “kurna stone”.
+There was no central, raised marble platform – göbek taşı – above the heating source or “kurna stone”.
 Laying on the göbek taşı is the first step in most Turkish hamams.
-It’s meditative and special, especially if you’re looking up at a beautiful dome.
+It’s meditative and special, especially if you’re looking up at a beautiful glass dome.

 The bath process included four different washings, scrubbings, and an exfoliation.
 At the end, I was literally squeaky clean!
 After the scrubbing, I enjoyed an uplifting rosemary and rose oil aromatherapy massage.

 Hamam has been the “meaning of clean” throughout history.
 The old Arabic word means the “spreader of warmth” and dates back to ancient Rome.

 The main idea of the hamam is “using steam and hot water to cleanse and relax the body”.